OpenLiberty/ci.gradle/docs/addingTests.md

             // copy your testing resources into your build directory createTestProject(buildDir, sourceDir, buildFilename) // **required**
         }
-        // copy your testing resource into your build directory createTestProject(buildDir, resourceDir, buildFilename) // **required**
+        // copy your testing resource into your build directory as
-        // rename your build file to build.gradle so you can build with it... renameBuildFile(buildFilename, buildDir) // **required**
+        // well as your needed .gradle files. createTestProject(buildDir, resourceDir, buildFilename) // **required**
     }

     // Any configuration you need to run after your test suite